About the award

 The award is open to scholars based in any country at the early stages of their careers.
 There are no restrictions on the nationality, ethnicity, age, gender or employment status of the author of the nominated dissertation.

-To be eligible, a dissertation must have been completed and successfully defended between January 1, 2018 and January 15, 2021.
+To be eligible, a dissertation must have been completed and successfully defended between [dates will be announced in 2023].
 The dissertation must have been accepted as part of the requirement for a Ph.D. or comparable doctoral degree.

 Dissertations may be written in any language.
 All materials submitted for the first round of judging (see point 5 below) must be written in English.
 Full dissertations will be solicited from finalists, and they will be evaluated by referees with reading knowledge of the language in which it is written.

-Submissions must be delivered electronically in one single PDF file to the Acquisitions Editor at De Gruyter Mouton (Natalie Fecher, email@example.com) no later than January 15, 2021.
+Submissions must be delivered electronically in one single PDF file to the Acquisitions Editor at De Gruyter Mouton (Natalie Fecher, email@example.com).

 The submitted single PDF file should include the following information (in the order indicated):